 Competitive debating and public speaking are among the ways we encourage higher order thinking skills and the development of self-confidence and self-expression.
 Girls learn to construct and deconstruct arguments, thinking on their feet and pitting their wits against each other and pupils from other schools.
-Annually, we enter all possible English Speaking Union competitions (last year reaching round three at both junior and senior levels), the law Society of Scotland debating competition (semi-finalists last year), North of Scotland Schools competitions (finalists in the debating last year, and winners of the public speaking) and Debater Trophy, a local competition for novices.
-Last year, for the first time, we entered the Procurator Fiscal’s Public Speaking Competition for schools, and every year we run our own St Margaret’s public speaking competition.
-We regularly participate in the Oxford and Cambridge Union debating days, and last session our debating president and vice-president attended the trials for the Scottish debating team.
 The debating president and her team run a weekly club for seniors on Fridays and for juniors on Mondays.

-The week before the Watson’s conference, a team of nine also took part in the east Scotland round of the European Youth Parliament.
-This was another first for us, and we were delighted to win a place in the national final at Liverpool Hope University in September 2015, to fight for a place representing Britain in the international final.
+The week before the Watson’s conference, a team of eight also took part in the east Scotland round of the European Youth Parliament.
+This was the second time we had participated and, once again, we were delighted to win a place in the national final at Liverpool Hope University in September 2017.
+From that final the girls will have a chance to be selected to represent Britain in the international final.

 Anyone can become a debater.
 No matter how shy and nervous at the outset, we encourage our girls to step out of their comfort zone and develop their communication and presentation skills, in a friendly and supportive environment.

 Contact us for more information about our debating clubs.